 My name is Mrs. Ashley Braxton and I am a science teacher at Southern Lee High School.
 I teach environmental earth science and AP environmental science.
 I have been teaching at Southern Lee since April 2008.
 Not only do I teach, but I am also the recycling coordinator for our school.
-I recently facilitated Southern Lee's 2nd annual Earth Day Celebration where our students learned how their daily actions affect the health of our planet.
-I am also the advisor for the newly formed Future Environmentalists of America club.
-I am an active environmentalist who encourages all students to demonstrate environmental responsibility.
+I am also the advisor for the Environmental Science Club and the 217 Christian Club.

 I was born and raised in Lee County.
+I have been married to the best man in the world, Eric, since 2013 and I am the mother to the best little girls in the world, Finleigh (5) and Riley (2).
 I have a B.S. degree in biology from Elon University.
 I received my teaching certification from North Carolina State University.
-I am currently working on my M.S. degree in environmental studies with a concentration in conservation biology online through Green Mountain College in Vermont.
-Science is my greatest passion and I love inspiring my students to share that passion.
+I also have my M.S. degree in environmental studies with a concentration in conservation biology through Green Mountain College.
+Science is one of my greatest passions and I love inspiring my students to share that passion.